OAFE: your #1 source for toy reviews

 by Poe Ghostal

 When it came to movies, I was something of a precocious kid.
 Very early on I developed an affinity for R-rated films.
-Part of that was almost certainly marketing; when Kenner makes an action figure line for Robocop, one can't help but suspect a little Joe Camel-like scheming on the part of the movie industry.
+Part of that was almost certainly marketing; when Kenner makes an action figure line for Robocop, one can't help but suspect a little Joe-Camel-like scheming on the part of the movie industry.
 But that film, along with Aliens, Predator and the Terminator flicks, were the meat and potatoes of my cinematic youth.

 Despite the crappy sequel, Predator has maintained a following almost as faithful as that of its sister Fox property, Aliens.
 When McFarlane Toys started its Movie Maniacs line back in 1998, Predator (and Aliens) seemed like a natural match.
 But due to licensing issues, it wasn't until last year that Todd & Company scored the coveted alien NRA member and his phallic-headed foe.
 McFarlane's first foray into this license was last year's Alien & Predator two-pack, which featured a well-sculpted but under-articulated rendition of the Predator from the first film.

-McFarlane followed this up with this year's Movie Maniacs line, which consists entirely of Aliens and Predators.
+McFarlane followed this up with this year's Movie Maniacs series, which consists entirely of Aliens and Predators.
 First up is the Predator himself - this time in his Deuce duds.
 McFarlane seems to have heard the voice of fans and has given this Predator a Marvel Legends-level of articulation.
 Shoulders, hips and neck, yes, but also balljoints galore.
 23 points, all told.
 It's an amazing amount of articulation - probably too much.

 But I'm getting ahead of myself.
 First, the sculpt.
-This has always been McFarlane's best area, and as usual, Predator 2 shines.
+This has always been McFarlane's best area, and as usual, "Predator 2" (as this figure is officially named) shines.
 Personally I don't like the design of the second Predator nearly as much as the first, but I can't fault them for accuracy.
 However, the massive amount of articulation does cause the sculpt to suffer a bit, particularly in the torso and the gawky shoulder articulation.
 But the sculpt is excellent, and the paint apps are equally impressive and detailed.
 One can rarely fault McFarlane here.
 The armor has the right "antiquated bronze" tone, though I'm not too fond of the bright green blood.

-Ugly f***er!
 Then there are the accessories.
 These are rather a mixed bag.
-The helmet is made of soft rubber, and it doesn't hold on very well.
+The helmet is made of soft rubber, and it doesn't "grip" the head very well.
 It also looks a little large for the body, which may be a result of its being removable (such things always suffer at this scale).
 Also, the helmet is attached to the figure by a wire.
-This may be movie-accurated, but it also makes the helmet prone to popping off, due to pressure from the figure's dreadlocks.
-The discus is a rather dull accessory.
-Supposedly it can be stored on the figure's right thigh, but again, the rubbery nature of the holster makes it prone to popping off.
-Like the first Predator figure, Predator 2 also sports a right gauntlet with projectable claws.
-These seem a little short to me on this figure.
+This may be movie-accurate, but it also makes the helmet prone to popping off, due to pressure from the figure's dreadlocks.

 But the worst is the rotating laser cannon.
 It's on some kind of bizarre rotating contraption and is extremely loose.
 It will move at the slightest touch or tremor.
+There is no aiming it, or even simply pointing it over his shoulder - all it will ever do is droop limply against his back.

 that exchange rate's a bitch